NotHarshhaa/devops-environment-toolkit-beginners/QUICKSTART.md

-# 🚀 Quick Start Guide
+# 🚀 Quick Start Guide for Beginners

-Welcome to the DevOps Environment Toolkit!
-This guide will get you up and running in just a few minutes.
+Welcome to the DevOps Environment Toolkit for Beginners!
+This guide will get you up and running on your local machine in just a few minutes.

 ## 📋 Prerequisites